pitt-cdm/2019spring/plans/lesson-03.md

 As you'll have learned from the videos, GitHub is a (mostly web-based) file-sharing and project-management platform built on top of Git – the version control system that runs mostly on text commands.
 GitHub's pretty, well, pretty.

 <div class="alert alert-info">
-Let's pause for a moment: **Why would we ever want to use Git outside of GitHub?**
+Let's pause for a moment: <strong>Why would we ever want to use Git outside of GitHub?</strong>
 </div>

 <!--